tkor565/zeo/README.md

 # zeo
 #first
 It's not good.
-I don't no what git talk about
+I don't know what git talk about